Zehelein/pg-transactional-outbox/lib/README.md

     },
   };

-  // Initialize and start the outbox subscription.
-This listener receives all the
+  // Initialize and start the subscription for outbox messages.
+This listener
-  // outbox table inserts from the WAL.
-It executes the messagePublisher function
+  // receives all the outbox table inserts from the WAL.
+It executes the
-  // with every received outbox message.
-It cares for the at least once delivery. const [shutdown] = initializeOutboxListener(
+  // messagePublisher handle function with every received outbox message.
+It
+  // cares for the at least once delivery. const [shutdown] = initializeReplicationMessageListener(
     config,
     messagePublisher,
     logger,
     {
       concurrencyStrategy: createMutexConcurrencyController(),
-      messageProcessingTimeoutStrategy: (message: OutboxMessage) =>
+      messageProcessingTimeoutStrategy: (message: TransactionalMessage) =>
         message.messageType === 'ABC' ?
 10_000 : 2_000,
     },
   );

-  // Initialize the outbox storage function.
-This function encapsulates the
-  // aggregate type (movie) and the message type (movie_created).
-It will be
+  // Initialize the message storage function to store outbox messages.
+It will
-  // called to insert the outgoing message into the outbox as part of the DB
+  // be called to insert the outgoing message into the outbox table as part of
-  // transaction that is responsible for this event.
+  // the DB transaction that is responsible for this event. const storeOutboxMessage = initializeMessageStorage(config, logger);
-  // You can alternatively use initializeGeneralOutboxMessageStorage for a
-  // outbox message storage function to store different message/aggregate types. const storeOutboxMessage = initializeOutboxMessageStorage(
-    'movie',
-    'movie_created',
-    config,
-  );

   // The actual business logic generates in this example a new movie in the DB
-  // and wants to reliably send a "movie_created" message. const client = new Client({
+  // and wants to reliably send a "movie_created" message. const pool = new Pool({
     host: 'localhost',
     port: 5432,
     user: 'db_login_outbox',
     password: 'db_login_outbox_password',
     database: 'pg_transactional_outbox',
   });
+  const client = await pool.connect();

   try {
-    client.connect();
     // The movie and the outbox message must be inserted in the same transaction. await client.query('START TRANSACTION ISOLATION LEVEL SERIALIZABLE');
     // Insert the movie (and query/mutate potentially a lot more data) const result = await client.query(
       `INSERT INTO public.movies (title) VALUES ('some movie') RETURNING id, title;`, );
+    // Define the outbox message
+    const message: TransactionalMessage = {
+      id: new Crypto().randomUUID(),
+      aggregateType: 'movie',
+      messageType: 'movie_created',
+      aggregateId: result.rows[0].id,
+      payload: result.rows[0],
+      createdAt: new Date().toISOString(),
+    };
-    // Store the message in the outbox table await storeOutboxMessage(result.rows[0].id, result.rows[0], client);
+    // Store the message in the outbox table await storeOutboxMessage(message, client);
     // (Try to) commit the transaction to save the movie and the outbox message await client.query('COMMIT');
-    client.end();
+    client.release();
   } catch (err) {
     // In case of an error roll back the DB transaction - neither movie nor
     // the outbox message will be stored in the DB now. await client?.query('ROLLBACK');
-    client.end();
+    client.release(true);
     throw err;
   }
   await shutdown();
 })();
 ```

+> **Please note:** This library does not automatically delete outbox messages
+> from the outbox table.
+Keeping them can ensure that a message is only added
+> once.
+Please define your own logic on how long the messages should stay in
+> this table.

 ### Outbox Storage

 The outbox storage is used to store the message that should later be sent into
 the `outbox` database table.
 It comes in two flavors:

-The `initializeOutboxMessageStorage` is initialized to store a specific
+The `initializeMessageStorage` is initialized to store outbox messages.
+In the
-combination of aggregate type and message type.
-In the above example, it is used
-to store outbox messages for the aggregate type `movie` and the message type
+above example, it is used to store outbox messages for the aggregate type
-`movie_created`.
-The storage function accepts the following parameters:
+`movie` and the message type `movie_created`.
+The storage function accepts the
+following parameters:

+- `message`: the outbox message with a unique message ID, aggregate type,
-- `aggregateId`: the unique identifier of the aggregate - e.g. the movie
+  message type, the ID of the aggregate, and the create date.
+It contains the
-  database ID
-- `payload`: the message payload that is used on the receiving side to act on
-  such a message.
+  message payload that is used on the receiving side to act on such a message.
+  And optional metadata that can be used for the actual message transport like
+  routing keys and the target queue.
-- `dbClient`: the database client with an open database transaction to both do
+- `client`: the database client with an open database transaction to both handle
-  the business logic as well as store the outgoing message within that
+  the business logic database changes as well as store the outgoing message
-  transaction.
+  within that transaction.
-- `metadata`: optional metadata that can be used for the actual message
-  transport like routing keys and the target queue.

-The more generic outbox storage can be created with the
-`initializeGeneralOutboxMessageStorage` function.
-It has the same input
-parameters as the above storage function but in addition also the
-`aggregateType` and the `messageType`.

 ### Outbox Listener

-The `initializeOutboxListener` is used to create and start the WAL listener that
+The `initializeReplicationMessageListener` is used to create and start the WAL
-gets notified when a new outbox message is written to the outbox table.
-It takes
+listener that gets notified when a new outbox message is written to the outbox
-the message publisher instance as an input parameter (`sendMessage`) and calls
+table.
+It takes the message publisher instance as an input parameter and calls
 it to send out messages.
 Other parameters are the `config` object, a `logger`
 instance and an optional strategies object to fine-tune and customize specific
 aspects of the outbox listener.